 Making the decision to plan for your future can be daunting, especially when it comes to selecting a retirement savings account.
 If you have an employer-sponsored 401K, you may want to consider roll-over options as part of your long-term planning strategy.
 Roll-overs are an effective way to diversify and manage your financial portfolio while enjoying tax advantages that will reward you down the road.
 Here, we provide an overview of how rollover options for 401K and outline some individual considerations before making this important decision.

-What is a 401K Rollover and How Does It Work
+Rollover IRA 401K Options: What Is a 401K Rollover and How Does It Work

 After Retirement Planning